 After co-founding Pheno Therapeutics in 2019, Professor Carragher and Professor Chandran secured £5 million in investment funding from Advent Life Sciences and UK medical research charity LifeArc, which launched Pheno Therapeutics on its trajectory to identify novel drugs that will significantly improve the quality of life for MS patients.

 A regenerative approach to MS

-MS is a destructive and unpredictable chronic disease characterised by the immune system attacking and damaging the myelin sheaths that protect nerve cells in the central nervous system.
+MS is a devastating and unpredictable chronic disease of the central nervous system characterised by the immune system attacking and damaging the myelin sheaths that protect nerve cells.
 It affects 2.5 million people worldwide and is the leading cause of disability in young people.
-Recently developed MS therapies can address the immune system aspects of the disease and reduce the frequency and severity of relapses, but no current treatments can halt disease progression or reverse on-going neurodegeneration.
+While some recently developed MS therapies can address the immune system aspects of the disease and reduce the frequency and severity of relapses, no current treatments can halt or reverse ongoing neurodegeneration.
 Pheno Therapeutics is poised to address that urgent and unmet clinical need.

 Support at every stage

 Now, EI continues to assist Pheno Therapeutics by negotiating all commercial, consultancy and license agreements, and by working in close partnership with both the company and its investors.
-Dr Andrea Taylor, Head of Business Development at EI for the College of Medicine and Veterinary Medicine at the time, has provided continuous guidance, and currently sits on the board in order to support Pheno Therapeutics as it continues to execute its operational plan and bring novel treatments for MS patients from bench to bedside.
+Dr Andrea Taylor, Director of Strategic Partnerships at EI, has provided continuous guidance, and currently sits on the board to support Pheno Therapeutics as it continues to innovate and bring novel treatments for MS patients from bench to bedside.

-We make it easy to access to the University of Edinburgh’s multi-disciplinary expertise by matching your needs to the latest research, new technologies and world-class facilities.
+We make it easy to access the University of Edinburgh’s multi-disciplinary expertise by matching your needs to the latest research, new technologies and world-class facilities.